thoth-tech/arcade-games/games/VentureAdventure/Documentation/HelpfulTips.md

 ## Adding New Resources

-Make sure to edit the **/Resources/bundles/icon.txt** file if you are adding new assests such as images, sound effects or animations to the game.
+Make sure to edit the **/Resources/bundles/icon.txt** file if you are adding new assets such as images, sound effects or animations to the game.
 This file also includes art credits.